qgis/QGIS-Documentation/source/docs/developers_guide/hig.rst

    layouts and inexplicable (to the user) resizing of dialogs to accommodate widgets that are not visible.
 #.
 Try to avoid technical terms and rather use a laymans equivalent e.g. use
-   the word 'Transparency' rather than 'Alpha Channel' (contrived example), 'Text' instead of 'String' and so on.
+   the word 'Opacity' rather than 'Alpha Channel' (contrived example), 'Text' instead of 'String' and so on.
 #.
 Use consistent iconography.
 If you need an icon or icon elements, please
    contact Robert Szczepanek on the mailing list for assistance.